opengeospatial/ogcapi-tiles/README.md

 # OGC API - Tiles

 This GitHub repository contains the new revision of the [OGC](http://opengeospatial.org)'s Web Map Tile Service standards for requesting tiles (both vector tiles and maps tiles; and eventually coverage tiles) of geospatial information on the web.
 It is a complete rewrite of previous versions, focusing on a simple RESTful core specified as reusable [OpenAPI](http://openapis.org) components.

-This is the CURRENT working version of this initiative (Old version work has been moved to the deliverables in Testbed-15 that contain the LAST VERSION of the materials.
-See: https://github.com/opengeospatial/T-15-D014-WMTS_draft_specification)
+This is the CURRENT working version of this initiative (Old version work was one of the  engineering reports in Testbed-15 see the public version in http://docs.opengeospatial.org/per/19-069.html; or the GitHub version:  https://github.com/opengeospatial/T-15-D014-WMTS_draft_specification; if you are not a member or observer in Testbed15 you will get a 404)

 IMPORTANT: Many examples of OpenAPI documents that are used as inspiration and test of this work is here: https://app.swaggerhub.com/apis/UAB-CREAF